David Legwand: Nashville Predators

 Legwand returned to the Predators for his sophomore season but failed to make an immediate impact on the team.
 After causing several turnovers leading to goals during a late October game against the Vancouver Canucks, Legwand sat as a healthy scratch for the first time in his NHL career.
 On December 23, 2000, during a game against the New York Rangers, Legwand became the first NHL player to score on a penalty shot in overtime.
 As the Predators failed to qualify for the 2001 Stanley Cup playoffs, Legwand competed for Team USA at the 2001 IIHF World Championship.

 During the NHL 2004–05 lockout season, Legwand played for the Swiss team EHC Basel.

 Legwand with the Nashville Predators in May 2011.

 After several first round playoff exits, Legwand and the Predators advanced to the second round for the first time in franchise history and his career in 2011.
 The Predators were defeated by the Presidents' Trophy-winning and Stanley Cup runner-up Vancouver Canucks in six games.

 In early November 2005, Legwand suffered a knee injury.
 Prior to rejoining the Predators once his knee recovered, Legwand played two games in the American Hockey League (AHL) with the Milwaukee Admirals.
 He made his AHL debut on February 23, 2006, while playing on a line with Scottie Upshall and Jordin Tootoo.

 On March 5, 2014, in the final year of his contract with the Predators and out of playoff contention, Legwand was traded to the Detroit Red Wings for Patrick Eaves, Calle Järnkrok, and a conditional 2014 draft pick, ending his 15-year career in Nashville.
 He left Nashville as the franchise's all-time leader in all offensive categories and games played, with 956 appearances.

 Later years

 On July 4, 2014, Legwand signed a two-year, $6 million free agent contract with the Ottawa Senators.
 The move came after the Senators traded star center Jason Spezza to the Dallas Stars.
 In his only season in Ottawa in 2014-15 season, Legwand added a veteran presence in helping return the Senators to the playoffs, however suffered a decline in production with 9 goals and 27 points in 80 games.

-On June 26, 2015, Legwand was traded to the Buffalo Sabres along with Senators teammate Robin Lehner in exchange for the New York Islanders' 1st-round pick in the 2015 NHL Entry Draft.
+On June 26, 2015, Legwand was traded to the Buffalo Sabres along with Senators teammate Robin Lehner in exchange for the New York Islanders' 1st-round pick in the 2015 NHL entry draft.

 Legwand announced his retirement from professional hockey on December 22, 2016.
+Legwand was inducted into the National Polish-American Sports Hall of Fame in 2026 (Troy, Michigan).